-This extra long coat performs far better than its predecessor and, as long as winds are not too strong, keeps us both dry head to toe.
-Once the wind really gets going rain will get through leading to dampness around the calf/knee area.
-This is because the material is quite light and the bottom of the coat blows around in the wind, exposing leg.
-This was a minor annoyance in an otherwise excellent coat, especially for the price.
+Once the wind really gets going rain can sneak through leading to dampness around the calf/knee area: the material is quite light and the bottom of the coat blows around in the wind, exposing leg.
+This is a minor annoyance in an otherwise excellent coat, especially for the price.

-For me and the Lambourne, this was a much longer term relationship than my previous dalliance, only ending when the full-length zip began the process of separating from the main coat (the result of me catching the coat on the corner of a stile).
+For me, this was a much longer term relationship than my previous dalliance, only ending when the full-length zip began the process of separating from the main coat (the result of me catching the coat on the corner of a stile).

-Following the demise of my beloved Jack Murphy I did revert back to jacket and waterproof trousers for a winter.
+Following the demise of this coat I did revert back to jacket and waterproof trousers for a winter.
 What a faff.
 On one occasion I rushed the process and got my boot stuck part-way down a polyester trouser leg.
 Stuck fast.
 Reg crying for his adventure whilst I hobbled to the kitchen to look for a sharp instrument to extricate my stuck-fast boot.
 Mr Bean would have been proud.

-Back to Google.
-Which is how, five years after my initial search began, that I eventually found the perfect long raincoat for dog walking adventures.
+Five years after my initial search began, I eventually found my perfect long raincoat for dog walking adventures.
 A breathable, masterpiece of a coat that is easily long enough to cover boot or wellington, is extremely tough and hard wearing, waterproof, has a hood, and fully stops the rain in a proper storm (a storm with a name ;-) without the need for waterproof trousers.
 And the press studs have strength in them (it is this detail that counts - many other coats the poppers often pop when you crouch to pick up the dog's poop).

 The breathable Longcoats range includes three coats: Lamorna, Demelza and Newlyn alongside four zip-in fleeces: Morwenna, Merrin, Penrose and Piran.